ArchipelagoMW/Archipelago/docs/world api.md

 ### Player Options

 Players provide customized settings for their World in the form of yamls.
+A `dataclass` of valid options definitions has to be provided in `self.options_dataclass`.
+(It must be a subclass of `PerGameCommonOptions`.)
-Those are accessible through `self.multiworld.<option_name>[self.player]`.
-A dict of valid options has to be provided in `self.option_definitions`.
-Options are automatically added to the `World` object for easy access.
+Option results are automatically added to the `World` object for easy access.
+Those are accessible through `self.options.<option_name>`, and you can get a dictionary of the option values via `self.options.as_dict(<option_names>)`, passing the desired options as strings.

 ### World Settings